Guide

 - Typography.

-- Button and card style.
+- Button and card styles.

 Search And Discovery

-Site discovery settings include:
+Discovery settings include:

-- Meta title and description.
+- Meta title and description defaults.

 - Sitemap output.